ZachUCSD/Iterative-Refinement-of-LLM-as-Judge-Framework-Website/index.md

   style="border:none; border-radius:12px;">
 </iframe>

 Our project introduces an automated evaluation pipeline for Large Language Model (LLM) outputs.
 The system evaluates generated summaries using structured metrics, domain-aware reasoning, and iterative refinement.
-Unlike traditional static evaluation systems that judge a single response, our framework continuously analyzes and refines outputs until they begin to plateu.
+Unlike traditional static evaluation systems that judge a single response, our framework continuously analyzes and refines outputs until they begin to plateau.
+The goal of the system is not to replace summarization models but to provide a scalable framework for evaluating and refining their outputs.

 ### 1. Initial Generation